sijiao-liu/customer-car-prediction/README.md

 # Predicting Car Categories and Purchase Prices: A Machine Learning Approach to Consumer Behavior Analysis
 ## Project Overview

-### Part I. Applying Statiscal Concepts
-#### 1. Car Category Prediction Using Machine Learning: Leveraging Demographic and Purchase Data for Classification
+In 2023, there were 1.76 million cars sold in Canada which translates to around a 12.9% increase year over year.
+Understanding customer preferences and spending behavior is key to staying competitive in this industry.
+This project uses a clustering model to classify potential buyers into different car categories (SUV, Hatchback, etc.) by leveraging demographic data such as age, income, and gender.
+It also employs a regression model to forecast how much a customer might spend on a vehicle based on factors like income, region, and gender.
+Together, these provide valuable insights that will help businesses fine-tune their marketing and pricing strategies, ensuring they meet customer needs while maximizing profitability.

+The questions this project aims to address are:

-This project focuses on using machine learning techniques to classify which category of car (e.g., SUV, sedan) a customer is likely to purchase, based on demographic factors such as age, income, gender, and historical purchase data.
-The goal is to build an accurate predictive model that assists in understanding consumer preferences in car categories.
+### 1. Which car category (e.g., SUV vs sedan) a customer is likely to purchase based on demographic factors and historical purchase data?

-#### 2. Predicting Vehicle Purchase Price with Regression Models: Analyzing Customer Spending Behavior Based on Income, Gender, and Region
-This project aims to develop regression models to predict how much a customer is likely to spend on a vehicle.
-It analyzes key features such as income, gender, region, and other socio-economic variables to model the purchasing power and spending patterns of car buyers.
+### 2. How much is a customer likely to spend on a vehicle based on features such as income, gender and region?

-### Part II.

 ## Team Members (GitHub Username)